 Do you plan to sell paintings again in the near future?
 (Elsie) Yes.
 I am finally working on a new collection of paintings and prints!
-We hope to launch physical products sometime in 2014.
-Fingers crossed.
+We have new prints coming out in our shop regularly.

 Are you hiring?
 Any current job openings we have will be posted here.
-Sorry, we are not accepting interns.
+Sorry, we are not accepting interns right now.

 I'm coming to Springfield!
 Do you have a list of fun places I should visit?
 Yes, welcome to our little town!
 Here's a list of a few places we love: To eat, we like Aviary Creperie, J.O.B., Aunt Martha's Pancake House, Gailey's, Taylor's Drive In and Casper's.
 Our favorite coffee shops are The Coffee Ethic + Kingdom.
 Our favorite bar is Scotch & Soda.
 Don't forget to drop by Elle's for some homemade ice cream.

 Did you change your last name(s)?
 (Elsie) Yes.
 In May of 2011 I was married and became Elsie Larson.
-(Emma) No, Emma Chapman—forever.
+(Emma) No, when I got married I didn't change my name.
+Emma Chapman—forever. :)

 What is your ethnicity?
 Our mother was born in Caracas, Venezuela where she lived until upper elementary school.
 Our grandmother is Venezuelan and our grandfather was American.
 We are 1/4 Venezuelan, and the rest of our family has lived in the Midwest for many generations.

 Second—nope.
-When one of us becomes pregnant we will announce it.
+If one of us becomes pregnant we will announce it.
 We're both looking forward to that stage in life!

 How do the recipes work on your site?
 I see you sometimes adapt other recipes, what does this mean?
 Yes.
 The blog is our playground to share new attempts, techniques, success, etc. Like many of our readers everyone who regularly shares recipes on this site is self-taught.
 Therefore, we are always learning.
 We do share lots of original recipes but when we do adapt someone else's work we always note it as such (much like print magazines or other sites).
 We also LOVE pointing out great resources, like cookbooks, to our readers.

 Why don't you post more meat recipes on the blog?
-(Emma) I eat a mostly vegetarian and pescatarian diet.
-I first took the vegetarian plunge back in 2007 and I love it.
+(Emma) I eat a flexitarian (mostly vegetarian) diet.
+I first took the vegetarian plunge back in 2007 and I loved it.
 I first decided to stop eating meat when I learned about factory farming and many of the cruel practices behind a lot of meat that is readily available here in the USA.
 I also think that a mostly vegetarian diet makes me feel healthy and is overall better for the environment in that it's more sustainable.
 That being said, I do occasionally eat meat.
-I always eat turkey for Thanksgiving every year.
+For example, I always eat turkey for Thanksgiving every year.
 And I will sometimes indulge in other meat-based meals maybe 3-4 times a year.
 But it's rare!
-So, I don't really cook a lot of meat at my house and therefore have no good recipes to share with you.
+So, I don't really cook a lot of meat at my home and therefore have no good recipes to share with you.